The Indianapolis Foundation awarded funds allocated by the Indianapolis Marion County City-Council as part of Community Crime Prevention Grant Program

 - Partner with public agencies (law enforcement, courts, probation and parole) to help or prevent crime in our community.

 Over the course of the next year, all grantees will participate in peer learning exchanges to share best practices and leverage resources and partnerships.
-Grantees will also submit reports quarterly and meet with with staff from The Indianapolis Foundation and Office of Public Health and Safety.
+Grantees will also submit reports quarterly and meet with staff from The Indianapolis Foundation and Office of Public Health and Safety.
 Additionally, in partnership with the City’s violence reduction strategy, Indianapolis Metropolitan Police Department’s community resource council will be invited to participate in site visits.

 “Grassroots organizations are in our communities every day working to prevent crime and violence and make Indianapolis an even better place,” said Mayor Joe Hogsett.
 “Through the Community Crime Prevention Grant Program, we empower these community leaders with additional resources that multiply the impact they have on our city and the people who call it home – and I have been proud to work with the City-County Council each year to grow the funding available to support their efforts.”